 The Gathering Place

-The Gathering Place is center stage for Alaska Native dancing, compelling Native Games demonstrations, and intriguing storytelling.
-New to our summer programming interactive Alaska Native dance and games demonstrations!
-Join us and participate in learning a song or practice a traditional game with one of our staff on stage.
+The Gathering Place is center stage for Alaska Native dancing, compelling Native Games demonstrations, and intriguing storytelling!
+Join us and learn a song or practice a traditional game with one of our staff on stage.

 The Hall of Cultures

-The Theatre hosts a variety of movies all day, including the Heritage Center-produced film, “Stories Given, Stories Shared.”
-This introductory film offers an opportunity to learn about the many different cultures of Alaska Native people, its beautiful landscape and climates all highlighted from each of the regions in Alaska.
+The Theatre shows a variety of movies all day, including the Heritage Center-produced film, “Stories Given, Stories Shared.”
+This introductory film offers an opportunity to learn about the many different cultures of Alaska Native people as well as the beautiful landscapes and climates from each of the regions in Alaska.

-Guests stroll through six authentic life-sized Native dwellings situated in a wooded area around beautiful Lake Tiulana and are introduced to the traditional life ways of the Athabascan, Inupiaq/St. Lawrence Island Yupik, Yup’ik/Cup’ik, Aleut, Alutiiq, and the Eyak, Tlingit, Haida and Tsimshian peoples.
+During your visit, you will stroll through six authentic life-sized Native dwellings situated in a wooded area around beautiful Lake Tiulana.
+One of our Culture Bearers will introduce you to the traditional lifeways of the Iñupiaq, St. Lawrence Island Yupik, Athabascan, Eyak, Haida, Tsimshian, Tlingit, Unangax̂, Alutiiq/Sugpiaq, Yup’ik, and Cup’ik peoples.

 Each village site has a traditional structure along with artifacts that each group used in their daily lives.
-Make sure to see the whale bones at the Inupiaq site; a favorite spot for picture-taking.
-Visit with the culture representatives in each village site.
+Make sure to stop by the whale bones at the Iñupiaq site– it’s one of our best spots to snap a photo during your visit!